dharc-org/chad-ap/object/sparql/04/formal-competency-questions.md

 ```

 ## CQ_4.2
-What are the agents who carried out the conception of a cultural resource in a time interval that includes the year 1590?
+What are the cultural resources created in a time interval that includes the year 1590?

 ```SPARQL
 PREFIX crm: <http://www.cidoc-crm.org/cidoc-crm/>